Towards Operational Automated Greenhouse Gas Plume Detection and Delineation

 \begin{enumerate} \itemsub{Instance Detection:} Detect and localize identifiable target plumes and reject identifiable false enhancements. \itemsub{Pixelwise Segmentation:} Delineate pixelwise boundaries of detected plumes. \end{enumerate}

-Both of these objectives are achievable using current GHG image retrieval approaches applied to data captured by modern airborne and spaceborne imaging spectrometer platforms.
-Prior manual plume identification efforts have shown that human experts can consistently identify, localize and delineate most \methane plumes through visual inspection of the CMF retrieval images we consider in this work.
+Both of these objectives are achievable using current GHG image retrieval approaches applied to data captured by modern airborne and spaceborne imaging spectrometer platforms. \jake{Prior manual plume identification efforts have shown that human experts can consistently identify, localize, and delineate most \methane plumes above the minimum detection limit of EMIT through visual inspection of the CMF retrieval images we consider in this work \citep{duren_californias_2019, thorpe_attribution_2023}}.

 Comprehensive manual analysis of retrieval images captured in airborne imaging campaigns has also informed improvements to GHG retrieval algorithms, suppressing common classes of false enhancements, and providing diagnostic capabilities to quantify retrieval sensitivity and uncertainty.

 Requiring a plume detector to perform comparably to human experts makes for a challenging machine learning problem.
 However, it also provides constraints that simplify validation efforts.
 Specifically, we do {\em not} include scenes in model training where domain experts are unable to exhaustively identify all candidate plume enhancements in the scene with adequate confidence.
 We also require all plume candidates be identifiable using {\em only} the GHG retrieval images we use to train and validate our models.
 Ambiguous plume candidates that can only be resolved by cross-referencing external data sets (e.g., high spatial resolution basemap images) or prior measurements of the same site are excluded from our experiments.
 Evaluating pixelwise plume delineation accuracy when human experts disagree regarding which pixels distinguish plumes from background pixels is difficult to interpret, so we avoid it.
 Details regarding the quality control criteria we use to exclude low SnR scenes and unidentifiable plumes are provided in Section~\ref{sec:data}, and Supplemental Section~\ref{sub:angqc}.